Preview & Edit

 “The novel of course ends with a famous scene that stunned its readers, as Rose of Sharon, having lost her baby, offers her milk-filled breast to a starving man in a railroad car.
 Hollywood, which stretched itself in allowing Clark Gable to say “damn” a year earlier in “Gone With the Wind,” was not ready for that scene, even by implication, in 1940.
 Since the original audiences would have known it was left out, the film ended with safe sentiment instead of Steinbeck’s bold melodramatic masterstroke.”

-If we collect these findings in our arms and hold them aloft – we ought to share our food with those in our community and understand that this action is the most basic of all human activities – it means this action not only creates a feeling of brotherhood within its members, but it also isolates those who are omitted.
+If we collect these findings in our arms and hold them aloft, we ought to share our food with those in our community and understand that this action is the most basic of all human activities.
+It means this action not only creates a feeling of brotherhood within its members, but it also isolates those who are omitted.

 Perhaps more deeply than those who are included can ever possibly imagine.
 It would mean feeling not only hunger – and all its bodily implications, but feeling unseen and, ultimately, unknown.